Breaking News – The CDC reports at least 1,000 confirmed cases of MIS-C and 20 deaths in the United States. (see below)

 Kids aren’t supposed to get serious COVID-19 symptoms, right?

-As we are learning more and more about SARS-CoV-2, that at least seems to be holding true.
+As we are learning more and more about SARS-CoV-2, that seems to be holding true most of the time.

 That doesn’t mean that kids are unaffected though.

 Remember, it is still thought that kids get asymptomatic infections that they can spread to everyone else.
 And tragically, they sometimes get life-threatening infections.

 What is the COVID-19 Multi-System Inflammatory State?

 What else are we seeing when kids get SARS-CoV-2?

 As they reassure parents that “serious illness as a result of COVID 19 still appears to be a very rare event in children,” the Paediatric Intensive Care Society issued a statement discussing an NHS England email alert about kids presenting with a type of multi-system inflammatory disease.

 “The alert indicated ‘the cases have in common overlapping features of toxic shock syndrome and atypical Kawasaki disease with blood parameters consistent with severe COVID-19 in children.
 Abdominal pain and gastrointestinal symptoms have been a common feature as has cardiac inflammation’.”PICS Statement: Increased number of reported cases of novel presentation of multi-system inflammatory disease

 This statement followed the release of a study in Hospital Pediatrics, COVID-19 and Kawasaki Disease: Novel Virus and Novel Case, that discussed a similar case.